-Local First Arizona put on a speed dating event to help local businesses get hooked up with local banks.
-We sent a group of our team members, including our president, James Christensen, out to the event to see what it was all about, and we were really happy with the spirit of local self-reliance.
+Local First Arizona put on a speed dating event to help local businesses connect with local banks.
+We sent a group of our team members, including President James Christensen, to the event to see what it was all about, and we were really happy with the spirit of local self-reliance.

 The big bank blues

 Lots of local businesses start banking with one of the big guys, only to find that they’re seen as small potatoes.
 James said he heard many small business owners talking about similar problems.
 “People were telling me they experienced very slow responses or no responses at all.
 They were frustrated with not having a specific person for their account who they could call.”